shravankoninti/Udacity_DataScientist/Capstone_Project/ReadMe.md

 # Churn Prediction for music app - Sparkify
-This project uses SparkML to predict user churn based on a 12GB dataset using a fictitious music service app, "Spartify".
+This project uses SparkML to predict user churn based on a 12GB dataset using a fictitious music service app, "Sparkify".
 For the complete analysis - please check out my blog post for more details!